rvsrvs/learn-swift/README.md

 * Value types are first class objects.
 In many OOP languages (Java, JavaScript, ObjC, Python) only reference types can be objects.
 In Swift, _all_ structs, classes, enums and protocols are objects.
 This has important performance and memory implications especially in server side or multi-threaded code.
 This is possible because underneath the covers Swift views all 'objects' as data types with associated static functions and this fact itself can be leveraged in many interesting ways.
 * Extensibility of all Types.
 Because of the way the type system is implemented, every type can be extended - including things like Int and CGRect.
 * Sum Types.
 Swift's type system includes Sum types (enums) as well as Product types (structs and classes).
 Many OOP type systems such as C++, Java (for now) and ObjC (for always) lack Sum types (except in a very primitive form built on C's int type).
 Both Sum and Product types are required for any system of Algebraic Data Types (ADT's).
-Enums allow succinct formulations of algorithms that require very clumsy circumlocutions in languages without sum types .
+Enums allow succinct formulations of algorithms that require very clumsy circumlocutions in languages without sum types.
 * Reified generics.
 In Swift, generic types are not simply hints to the compiler, but are real types subject to rigorous type checking.
 The difference is that instead of typing the code for a given generic type yourself, the compiler generates (aka reifies) the type for you.
 Swift's generics are best thought of as functions on types which are called at compile time rather than at run time.
 There's a lot of generic enhancement still to come in future versions of Swift so it is important to be aware of changes in the system.
 * Type Inference.
 Swift provides type inference mechanisms built on Algebraic Data Types and reified generics that make it possible to write type safe code that would be extremely difficult to write or subsequently read in C-based languages.
 * Function composition.
 The features above, taken together, allow Swift to provide syntax and semantics for forms of functional composition which simply are not available in ObjC or Java (Javascript actually does much better at this).
 This is probably the hardest feature for OO programmers to grasp.
 In OO languages, you can pass a function to another function or invoke a function - but the syntax for writing a function or method to take other functions or methods as arguments, compose them in some manner and return the composition is (charitably put) unwieldy to use.
 So it very rarely is.
 Fundamentally, it is composition of this sort (taking/returning other functions with strict type checking, aka "higher order functions") which differentiates functional programming from OOP.
 (See the John Hughes paper in the bibliography below).